 Fertility clinic researchers recently performed a study to determine the effectiveness of acupuncture as a fertility treatment.
 160 patients who were undergoing assisted reproduction therapy were split into two groups: one group received embryo transfer with acupuncture, while the second group received embryo transfer without acupuncture.
 Of the 80 patients in group one who received acupuncture, 34 became pregnant (42.5%).
 In the second group, just 21 patients became pregnant (26.3%).

-This is just one of many studies attesting to the power of acupuncture for couples looking to conceive.
+This is just one of many studies attesting to the power of acupuncture and fertility for couples looking to conceive.
 If you’re struggling to become pregnant, schedule an appointment with a licensed acupuncturist to see if it works for you.
 Who knows, this centuries-old practice could be the missing element to your new family.